ScottyThePilot/misc-crates/winit-handler/README.md

 `winit-handler` depends on `winit = "*"`, which allows overriding the version with something else.
 It should function properly on most winit versions.

+## Behavior

+`winit-handler`'s `InputState` tracks key press and release pairs, but in order to avoid situations where an input pair is broken on lost focus (user releases button/key after unfocusing window), `winit-handler` completely resets the current input state whenever focus is lost.

+If a key down event is recieved while `InputState` already tracks that key as being pressed, it is reported as a key 'repeat' event.